kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 on each project, but we will try to promote the use of this feature.
 The Kured project has already expressed an interest in using the EvictionRequest and Node Maintenance features.

-The adoption of this feature by actors responding to (AKA interceptors) and resolving EvictionRequests is also important.
+The adoption of this feature by actors responding to (AKA responders) and resolving EvictionRequests is also important.
 The main advantages are observability and graceful termination guarantees.
 - Core controllers can gradually adopt this feature.
 The deployment controller can particularly use